Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Three-point functions

 where total spatial derivatives are omitted.
 Boundary interactions without $\dot{\zeta}$ are unimportant because they will not contribute to the correlation of $\zeta$.
 The last term is interaction proportional to the equation of motion in the lowest order,

 The function $f(\zeta)$ is explicitly given by

 Performing field redefinition $\zeta = \bz + f(\bz)$ generates a third-order terms from the second-order action \eqref{S2} as

 where $\bc = \epsilon \partial^{-2} \dot{\bz}$.
 Such additional third-order action cancels the last term in \eqref{S3} and all the boundary interactions including $\dot{\zeta}$ in \eqref{sb}, so the total action is \footnote{We understand that there should be additional fourth-order action of $\bz$, which arises from substituting field redefinition to the cubic-order action.
 This should not be an issue in calculating bispectrum.
 However, such quartic self-interaction can affect one-loop correction to the power spectrum.
-Fortunately, the fourth-order action of $\bz$ has been calculated by \cite{Jarnhus:2007ia} and it generates one-loop correction much smaller than those induced by the cubic self-interaction, which we will calculate in \S~\ref{oneloop}.} \cite{Arroja:2011yj}
+Fortunately, the fourth-order action of $\bz$ has been calculated by \cite{Jarnhus:2007ia, Arroja:2008ga} and it is expected to generates independent contributions to the one-loop correction than those induced by the cubic self-interaction because it involves higher-order SR parameter.
+We will calculate one-loop correction induced by the cubic self-interaction in \S~\ref{oneloop}.} \cite{Maldacena:2002vr, Arroja:2011yj, Burrage:2011hd}

 In terms of $\bz$, the total action is simply given by the second-order action \eqref{S2} and bulk interaction \eqref{sbulk}.
 The interaction Hamiltonian in terms of $\bz$ is

 In the standard SR inflation without PBH formation, the first three terms and last three terms of \eqref{hint} have coupling $\mathcal{O}(\epsilon^2)$ and $\mathcal{O}(\epsilon^3)$, respectively.
 However, for inflation model with PBH formation, everything is the same except the last term of \eqref{hint} becomes $\mathcal{O}(\epsilon)$ because $\eta$ has $\mathcal{O}(1)$ transition \cite{Namjoo:2012aa, Cai:2016ngx, Chen:2013eea, Cai:2018dkf, Davies:2021loj}.
 Therefore, the leading interaction is